BitTorrent: How it works and how to use it

 While you use your BitTorrent client to initiate and handle your file transfers, you actually search for files to download using a BitTorrent website such as Torrentz,

-BTJunkie, or isoHunt.
+BTJunkie, KAT, or IsoHunt (update; IsoHunt offline).
 These websites connect to other servers known as trackers (see definition above).

 If you access the Internet through a router, you will probably have to configure it to permit BitTorrent traffic to pass through.
 In such a case, PortForward.com is very helpful as it provides detailed instructions on a router model-by-model basis.